lrsjng/h5ai/README.md

 # h5ai

-Don't use files from this repository (`src` folder) for installation.
+Please don't use files from this repository (`src` folder) for installation.
 They need to be preprocessed/compiled to work correctly.
 You'll find a precompiled package on the [project page](http://larsjung.de/h5ai).